I begin making dinner around 5:30.

 With each video, my children all commented on how I have changed.

-I see health, contentment and perseverance.
+and I radiate health, satisfaction, and perseverance.

 As much as I sometimes hate looking at myself years ago